nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 - global vars
 - version control

-[Code smell](http://en.wikipedia.org/wiki/Code_smell): any symptom in the source code of a program that possibly indicates a deeper problem

 ### Nice code runs quickly and is therefore a pleasure to use

-- waiting days

 ## The benefits of writing nicer code

 There is a common perception among scientists we have talked with that provided the code "runs", it doesn't need to be nice.
 Researchers are primarily interested in writing scientific papers, so spend most of their time getting their code to run, and almost no time focussing on the quality of the code itself.
 Along the way we might take a number of shortcuts, telling ourselves that it doesn't matter, as long as it runs, right?
 Well if you need motivation, consider this